Elering/estfeed-datahub-docs/eng/08-general-service-notice.md

 Datahub will create general service (`GENERAL_SERVICE`) agreements for all those identified (sub)periods and sets the grid operator or named supplier as the service provider.
 This solution is purely technical, to store the start and end date of the general service in more explicit manner.
 Those agreements are not legally valid agreements.

-Datahub makes the general service agreements available to the grid operator and to the named supplier via the `data-distribution/search` service immediately after general service activation.
+Datahub makes the general service agreements available to the grid operator and to the named supplier via the `data-distribution/search` service 24 hours before activation.
 The response contains data of GENERAL_SERVICE agreement.

-Upon the activation of the general service, further data exchange will depend on whether or not the grid operator has a named supplier agreement or not:
+Upon the activation of the general service, further data exchange will depend on whether the grid operator has a named supplier agreement or not:

 - If not, no additional data exchange is foreseen.
-- If so, the Datahub will allow the grid operator to send customer's contact and billing metadata using the `customer` service.
+- If so, the Datahub will allow the grid operator ja named supplier to exchange customer's meta- and billing data updates using the `PUT customer` service.

 > **Note**
 > In this process, the Datahub is acting only as data exchanger.
 Using the service is purely optional.